arduino/setup-protoc/README.md

 1. After PR is merged, create a release, following the `vX.X.X` tag name convention.
 1. After the release, rebase the release branch for that major version (e.g., `v1` branch for the v1.x.x tags) on the tag.
    If no branch exists for the release's major version, create one.

+## Security

+If you think you found a vulnerability or other security-related bug in this project, please read our [security policy](https://github.com/arduino/setup-protoc/security/policy) and report the bug to our Security Team 🛡️ Thank you!

+e-mail contact: security@arduino.cc